ksalizhan/Kinetic-Inductance-QP-Modelling/README.md

-# MKIDs
+# Kinetic Inductance, QP modelling

-Here, MKID detectors based on superconducting JJs are stored (codes, literature, paper review and etc.)
+Here, JJ-based radiators, QP modelling, and MKID detectors based on superconducting JJs research are stored (codes, literature, paper review and etc.)
 Inductance definition: Phi = L*I = B*A
 Induced back emf: V = -d(Phi)/dt = -L*dI/dt
 So any relation V = -dI/dt, the proportionality factor means inductance.
 This is a complete definition of inductance.
 The coil-wrapping geometric picture is just a classical depiction, but any relation of V prop to -dI/dt leads to inductance as a proportionality factor.